mondele/btt-writer-docs/docs/desktop.rst

 * For Gateway language translators to translate Bible resources from English to a gateway language

-The program contains the content that needs to be translated as well as translationHelps (See: `Using the translationHelps (Resources) <https://btt-writer.readthedocs.io/en/latest/Helps.html>`_).
+The program contains the content that needs to be translated as well as translationHelps (See: `Using the Translation Resources <https://btt-writer.readthedocs.io/en/latest/Helps.html>`_).
 You can share information directly from device to device, and you can upload finished content to server where it can be digitally published.

 Installation
 -------------